For Mom and Dad

-How did I get here?
-Jason sat in the passenger seat of a work truck as he reflected keenly on the life changing events of the previous few months.
-He looked out across the austere expanse of unadorned one and two story concrete tilt-ups of Silicon Valley as the truck passed one building after another.
-I had a good job with room to grow, he reminisced, I had all my friends, Christine and I didn’t have a care in the world.
 Was it all just too good to be true?
-How did things change so quick? he lamented and worried if all the good times were gone.
+Jason asked himself.
+He was sitting in the passenger seat of a work truck as he reflected keenly on the life changing events of the previous few months.
+He began to daydream as he looked out across the austere expanse of unadorned, one and two story, concrete Silicon Valley tilt-ups.
+I had a good job with room to grow, he reminisced as the truck passed one business park after another, I had all my friends, Christine and I didn’t have a care in the world.
+How did things change so quick, and how did I get here? he lamented, then worried if all the good times were gone.
 The morning sun was above the eastern Mount Hamilton range and shone across the hazy, late autumn sky.
 The faceless buildings cast shadows on half filled parking lots and dry landscaping.

 “So what do you think about all this?”
 Hal asked from the driver’s seat.

 “Huh?”
 Jason was knocked off his train of thought.

 “You know, what’s going on in the Persian Gulf.
 They’ve been talking about it on the radio all morning.”